rajmat/random-picker/README.md

-# Randomizer
+# Random Picker

-Create a list and randomize !
+Make a list and pick a winner randomly !

 A web app made with React hooks.